swt30/thesis/chapters/03-models/03-models.md

 I was unable to use a faster method, such as the secant method, to solve for the correct radius.
 This is because the equations break down at the very centre and are not valid for $r<0$ or $m<0$, so I am unable to integrate past the central point and use this information to derive a gradient to correct the next iteration.
-Instead, I use the numerical failure of the equations (and consequent spiking of the central pressure) as a signal that I have chosen an initial radius that is too small---we have hit the centre before we have accounted for all the mass in the model.
+Instead, I terminate the integration if $r < 0$ before $m = 0$, using this as a signal that I have chosen an initial radius that is too small---that is, we have hit the centre before we have accounted for all the mass in the model.
 I then stop the integration, bisect the search region, and try again.
 In contrast, if the initial radius is too large, we will run out of mass before we reach $r=0$, at which point I also terminate and refine the initial guess.
 I consider the model to have converged successfully if the final value of $r$ is less than $1000\,$m.